All posts

 1R1(config-router)#bgp safe-ebgp-policy

-Once applied, this command triggers the generation of BGP messages to all peers.
+Once applied, this command triggers the generation of BGP messages to all active peers.
 Since two address families (IPv4 and IPv6 unicast) are configured, these messages are processed for both sessions.
-Let’s examine, step by step, the session state information between R1 and R2.
-The following output shows the result of the usual command executed on R1.
+The session state information between R1 and R2 is examined step by step in the following output, showing the result of the show ip bgp neighbors <remote-peer-IP> command executed on R1.

 1R1#show ip bgp neighbors 172.25.2.2